• Skip to main content

 Common treatments

-The hair loss and skin experts at our dermatology practice have the experience and knowledge to provide you with solutions that stabilize hair loss and help stimulate hair growth.
+The hair loss and skin experts at our dermatology practice have the experience and knowledge to provide you with solutions that stabilize this and help stimulate hair growth.
 Among these options are Minoxidil, an over-the-counter topical lotion that we also offer in prescription strength; Finasteride, an oral medication; and Spironolactone, another oral medication.

 Our approach & expertise